meta-nitin/Design-Patterns/README.md

 ### Abstract factory method
 Same thing as factory method but for group of related objects.
 Creational design pattern, which solves the problem of creating entire product families without specifying their concrete classes.
 In simpler terms the Abstract Factory Pattern is a way of organizing how you create groups of objects that are related to each other.

+Usage -
+1. When your code needs to work with various families of related products, but you don’t want it to depend on the concrete classes of those products
+2. If you need to allow for variations or extensions in the products or their families

 ```java
 // Library classes